Sammy Mahdi: Life

-Mahdi was born in Ixelles, Brussels, to an Iraqi refugee father and a Flemish mother.
-He studied political science at the Vrije Universiteit Brussel and later obtained a master's degree in international and European law.
-From 2014 to 2017, he worked as a parliamentary assistant to Flemish Member of Parliament Joris Poschet.
-Since 2016, he has also contributed as a regular columnist for the newspaper De Morgen.
+Mahdi was born in Ixelles (Brussels) to an Iraqi refugee father and a Flemish mother.
+He studied political science at the Vrije Universiteit Brussel and obtained a master's degree in international and European law.
+From 2014 to 2017, he was a parliamentary assistant to Flemish Member of Parliament Joris Poschet.
+Since 2016 he is also a regular columnist for the newspaper De Morgen.

-Mahdi became active in politics at an early stage.
-He served as a board member of Jong CD&V from 2015 and was elected chair of the youth section in 2017, a position to which he was re-elected in 2019.
-Between 2015 and 2017, he was chairman of the CD&V section in Sint-Jans-Molenbeek.
-After moving to Vilvoorde in 2017, he joined the local CD&V board.
-Since January 2019, he has been a municipal councillor in Vilvoorde, where he also chairs the CD&V faction on the city council.
+After being a board member of Jong CD&V since 2015, in 2017 Mahdi became the chair of the youth section of CD&V, re-elected in 2019.

+From 2015 to 2017, Mahdi was chairman of the CD&V section of Sint-Jans-Molenbeek.
+In the last year, Mahdi moved to Vilvoorde, where he became a board member of the local CD&V section.
+Since January 2019 he is also a municipal councilor of Vilvoorde and chairman of the CD&V faction in the city council.

-In October 2019, Mahdi contested the leadership of CD&V following the resignation of Wouter Beke.
-The race narrowed to Mahdi and Joachim Coens, with Coens ultimately winning the final round due to broader support in West Flanders and among older party members.
+In October 2019 he ran to succeed Wouter Beke as party leader, in what became a close race with Joachim Coens, who in the final round won due to greater support in West Flanders and among elderly party members.

-Mahdi was elected as a reserve member of the Chamber of Representatives for the Flemish Brabant constituency in the 2019 Belgian federal election.
-In March 2020, he took his seat in parliament after Koen Geens joined the Wilmès II Government.
-Upon assuming his parliamentary role, Mahdi stepped down as chair of Jong CD&V.
+After several years involved in party organisation and in local politics, Mahdi was elected a reserve member of the Chamber of Representatives for the constituency of Flemish Brabant in the 2019 Belgian federal election, and in March 2020 took his seat in the chamber when Koen Geens became a member of the Wilmès II Government.
+As a result, he also resigned as chairman of Jong CD&V.